-Provided that road safety is not jeopardised, and to enable a driver to reach a suitable stopping place, a departure from the EU rules may be permitted to the extent necessary to ensure the safety of persons, the vehicle or its load.
-Drivers must note all the reasons for doing so on the back of their tachograph record sheets (if using an analogue tachograph) or on a printout or temporary sheet (if using a digital tachograph) at the latest on reaching the suitable stopping place (see relevant sections covering manual entries).
+Provided that road safety is not jeopardised, and to enable a driver to reach a suitable stopping place, a departure from EU rules may be permitted to the extent necessary to ensure the safety of persons (including passengers) or the vehicle.
+Drivers must note all the reasons for doing so on the back of their tachograph record sheets (if using an analogue tachograph) or on a printout or temporary sheet (if using a digital tachograph), at the latest on reaching the suitable stopping place (see relevant sections covering manual entries, in Section 5, 'Tachograph rules').
 Repeated and regular occurrences, however, might indicate to enforcement officers that employers were not in fact scheduling work to enable compliance with the applicable rules.

 A judgment by the European Court of Justice dated 9 November 1995 provides a useful guide to how this provision should be interpreted.
 It can apply only in cases where it unexpectedly becomes impossible to comply with the rules on drivers' hours during the course of a journey.
 In other words, planned breaches of the rules are not allowed.
-This means that when an unforeseen event occurs, it would be for the driver to decide whether it was necessary to depart from the rules.
-In doing so, a driver would have to take into account the need to ensure road safety in the process (e.g. when driving a vehicle carrying an abnormal load under the Special Types regulations) and any instruction that may be given by an enforcement officer (e.g. when under police escort).
+This means that when an unforeseen event occurs, it is for the driver to decide whether it is necessary to depart from the rules.
+In doing so, a driver will have to take into account the need to ensure road safety in the process and any instruction that may be given by an enforcement officer (e.g. when under police escort).

-Some examples of such events are delays caused by severe weather, road traffic accidents, mechanical breakdowns, interruptions of ferry services and any event that causes or is likely to cause danger to the life or health of people or animals.
+Some examples of such events are delays caused by severe weather, road traffic accidents, mechanical breakdowns or interruptions of ferry services, and any event that causes or is likely to cause danger to the life or health of people or animals.
 Note that this concession only allows for drivers to reach a suitable stopping place, not necessarily to complete their planned journey.
-Drivers and operators would be expected to reschedule any disrupted work to remain in compliance with the EU rules.
+Drivers and operators are expected to reschedule any disrupted work to remain in compliance with the EU rules.